dannyramasawmy/ElasticMatrix/README.md

 - energy velocity (slowness profiles)

 ### Update log:
+2019-07-18
+- reorder folders, delete some data and papers from documentation (replaced with a reference list)

 2019-07-16
 - sorting of calculation parameters when calling .calculate needs 2 of 4, frequency + angle/phasespeed/wavenumber
 - examples updated